Zabalero/PROMPT-ENGINEERING/Action_Plan_md Mode code-mini/FEDE README.txt

+# For very limited and free language models
-MD BACKUP OF BEST VERSION-> system-prompt-code-mini.md .roo folder containing this latest version ready to deploy in any other project as a .roo folder
+BACKUP OF BEST VERSION-> system-prompt-code-mini.md .roo folder containing this latest version ready to deploy in any other project as a .roo folder